whlapinel/separate-setting-manager/progress-log.md

 ### need to:

-- Design and implement "admin designation of testing room" functionality including database portion.
+- DONE Design and implement "admin designation of testing room" functionality including database portion.
 - Continue re-styling components
 - Go through the process of deploying to remote server in order to be able to understand potential future issues
 - Redesign and implement root page
-- check authorization in layouts rather than every page - this means you need a layout for each role (teacher and admin)
+- DONE check authorization in layouts rather than every page - this means you need a layout for each role (teacher and admin)

 ## 12/25: